 I take my job seriously; I have seen many students achieve grades they were ecstatic about, but also I have seen rising self-confidence and independent problem solving skills rise.
 Both benefits are a function of how effective the teacher is as well as how eager to learn the student is.

-Colorado State University-Fort Collins - BS, Mechanical Engineering
+Undergraduate Degree: Colorado State University-Fort Collins - Bachelor of Science, Mechanical Engineering

 What is your teaching philosophy?